Getting started¶

 --SRA_index './SRA_accessions.txt'

-To resume a previous run (if the work-dir is still intact):
+To resume a previous run (if the work-dir is still intact), simply add -resume to the command.
+Nextflow will skip completed steps and only execute missing ones.

 Storage